JensDekker/Rewire/LABELS_IMPLEMENTATION_PLAN.md

 ```

 **Validation Checklist:**
-- [ ] `AddEditHabitScreen` accepts `navController: NavController?` parameter (deferred to Phase 4 - Label Management)
+- [x] `AddEditHabitScreen` accepts `navController: NavController?` parameter (implemented in Phase 4)
 - [x] State for `availableLabels: List<LabelEntity>` is added
 - [x] State for `selectedLabelIds: Set<Long>` is added
 - [x] Labels are loaded when screen is displayed (using `LaunchedEffect`)
 - [x] `LabelSelector` component is integrated into the form
-- [ ] "Create or edit labels" button navigates to Label Management Screen (deferred to Phase 4)
+- [x] "Create or edit labels" button navigates to Label Management Screen (implemented as "Manage Labels" button in Phase 4)
-- [ ] `DisposableEffect` reloads labels when returning from Label Management Screen (deferred to Phase 4)
+- [x] Labels reload when returning from Label Management Screen (using `LaunchedEffect(Unit)` which re-executes on screen entry)
 - [x] Save logic uses `habitManager.createHabitWithLabels()` for new habits (atomic operation)
 - [x] Save logic uses `habitManager.updateHabitWithLabels()` for existing habits (atomic operation)
 - [x] Generated habit ID is correctly obtained from `createHabitWithLabels()` result (handled internally)